jisqyv/MIT/research.md

   - type: call-to-actionabout.html
     section_id: about
     background_style: bg-primary
-    title: MIT Origins
+    title:
-    text: 'SCRAM was built by a cross-disciplinary team at MIT to run secure and private computations'
+    text: 'We use cryptographic tools to aggregate sensitive cyber-risk data and learn how to help firms, companies, governments and organizations better defend their networks and data.'

   - type: about.html
     section_id: about2